-In extreme cases, someone with depression may fantasise about ending it all, or may attempt to commit suicide.
-It’s immaterial if this is a cry for help.
+In extreme cases, someone with depression may fantasise about ending it all, or may attempt to commit suicide (opens in new tab).
+It's immaterial if this is a cry for help.
 If someone is considering suicide they will need immediate help and support.
-“When depression consumes us, we can feel there is no other way out,” says Grace McMahon.
-“Or that we don’t want to be here with those thoughts anymore.
-We feel worthless about ourselves which can lead to guilt, suicidal thoughts or attempts.”
+"When depression consumes us, we can feel there is no other way out," says Grace McMahon.
+"Or that we don’t want to be here with those thoughts anymore.
+We feel worthless about ourselves which can lead to guilt, suicidal thoughts or attempts."

 How to ease it: If you, or someone you know, is at this stage it's essential they get help.
 "It’s so important to seek professional help for depression to prevent getting to this point and help us come back from it if we’re already there," says Grace.
 "Speak to your GP about options.
 It can be scary, but they’ve heard it before and can offer different treatment approaches to help you."

 Contact your GP to request an urgent appointment.
 Closed surgeries usually provide details of an out-of-hours doctor.
 Alternatively, call a friend or loved one, go to A&E, or call a helpline such as the Samaritans (opens in new tab) on 116 123 or the National Suicide Prevention Helpline (opens in new tab) on 0800 689 5652.